 Scope 3 is often the biggest contributor to emissions for industrial sites

-Emissions from 25 industrial sites were calculated and the average proportion of each category is demonstrated in the following pie chart.
+As an example of Scope 3 emissions calculation, emissions from 25 industrial sites were calculated and the average proportion of each category is demonstrated in the following pie chart.

-This carbon footprint calculation is the starting point for a low-carbon strategy, and has identified that an industrial company’s supply chain accounts for the largest portion of its overall carbon footprint (28 percent for scopes 1 and 2 and 72 percent for scope 3)
+This carbon footprint calculation is the starting point for a low-carbon strategy and has identified that an industrial company’s supply chain accounts for the largest portion of its overall carbon footprint (28 percent for scopes 1 and 2 and 72 percent for scope 3)

-The first category (54 percent) is the purchase of goods and services, and includes all upstream (i.e., cradle-to-gate) emissions from the development of products.
+The first category (54 percent) is the purchase of goods and services and includes all upstream (i.e., cradle-to-gate) emissions from the development of products.
 This was estimated using industry average emission factors and data on the mass of raw materials.
 The second category includes all energy – from fuel combustion to electricity consumed on site.
 Although 28 percent of carbon footprint represents a large chunk, it could come unexpected that energy, representing the entirety of scope 1 and scope 2 emissions, is not an even bigger proportion for operations of the industrial nature.

 Collecting Data and Calculating a Carbon Footprint

-Prior to diving into data collection for a carbon footprinting exercise, there are a series of steps that we will not cover in depth, but must take place to ensure that it is a successful endeavor:
+Prior to diving into data collection for a carbon footprinting exercise, there are a series of steps that we will not cover in-depth, but must take place to ensure that it is a successful endeavor:

 - Choose a methodology